christ-offer/gpt-functions-gui/README.md

 If the request succeeds, return a list of all columns in the CSV file python_repl
-If the request succeeds, return the output of the code or the filename of the saved output(s)
+If the request succeeds, return the output of the code or the filename of the saved output(s) image_to_text
+If the request succeeds, return the text caption/description
 ```

 ## Usage